-I am one of the academic associates here at ASB.
+I am the Assistant Director of Innovation & Entrepreneurship Center here at ASB.
 Starting Fall 2018, I have been made an exclusive academic associate for Action Learning (AL).
 While I still support the other courses, my main job is to support Action Learning (AL) program.
 As AL runs every semester (for both cohorts), my work can be divided into 3 phases:

 1) Pre-semester: This is when I spent a lot of my time working on the AL syllabi (aka working on “making the sausages”) with the Faculty Director, Prof Loredana and AL Team members.
 It is a lot of work to optimize the syllabi for the students’ learning taking into consideration their academic calendar, onsite travels, order/arrangement of tools to be taught in class, deliverables, panels and symposium.
 Then I set up the Moodle page ready to open the course in the beginning of the semester.

 2) During semester: I help provide support to the daily class activities scheduled during semester.
 I also organize and run the panel sessions post AL onsites and handle most communications with students.
 Towards the end of semester, I support and organize our big event – the student symposium with the AL team.

 3) Post-semester: I consolidate all the grading components and finalize the student grades with Faculty Director and release the grades to students.

 What kind of project are you currently working on?